Chief Executive Officer

 A lawyer with over 25 years' experience in corporate and commercial law, Lynne is the Group Company Secretary and Head of Governance and Risk at SEEK Limited.
 Lynne’s previous roles include Company Secretary and Group General Counsel of the Melbourne based construction and development company Grocon, partner of international law firms Allens Arthur Robinson (now Allens Linklaters), and Corrs Chambers Westgarth.
 Lynne served on the Board of Save the Children Australia for six years, including as Deputy Chair.
 She has a BA and LLB (Hons) from the University of Melbourne.

 Member: Dean Jarrett

 Dean is a Gumbaynggirr-Gureng Gureng-Boonthamurra person.
 He is a Principal Partner of professional services firm, Global Professional Services International; has lectured at UTS, UWS and Macquarie University on management and Indigenous topics; and held board roles relating to Indigenous health, employment, land rights, social enterprise and economic development.
-Dean has a Masters in Management and has completed the Australian Institute of Company Directors course.
-Awarded the Fulbright Scholarship in 2015, he is undertaking a PhD (UTS Business School), focusing on Indigenous Australian and American Indian entrepreneurship and supplier diversity.
+Dean has a Masters in Management and was awarded the Fulbright Scholarship in 2015.
+He is a PhD Candidate (UTS Business School), focusing on Indigenous Australian and American Indian entrepreneurship and supplier diversity.